arozx/chess/README.md

 ### Testing

-To run the tests, first install pytest by running
+To run the tests, first install tox by running (PyTest is a dependancy and will be installed automatically with tox)

 ```sh
 pip install tox